I first started posting motorcycle photos and roads to the internet about ’95 – ’96, best I can recall.

 The only image I have relates to a rant about Harley HOG parade ride choking up my favourite scratching road.
 Yes I was your typical clueless angry young man – now just clueless.

 The site was one of the first to show motorcycling in Australia to the world and I perhaps painted a wild portrayal, like movies from Australia did, but it was a more carefree time.
-Some of those images survived to now but only as small thumbnails but I’ve used Gigapixel to enlarge them.
-I am not the rider in any, lacking skills to do stunts.
+Some of those images survived to now but only as small thumbnails so I’ve used Gigapixel software to enlarge them.

 Getting an image to the site was a long process.
 Shooting was still on film.
 When a roll was done take it to the mall for developing and return couple days later to collects prints.
 Then using a hand scanner digitize the photo and wait while it uploaded via FTP.